-The National International Native American Indian Alcoholics Anonymous Convention started in 1991 as a result of a vision experienced by a Earl L. a Paiute Indian man.
-The purpose of the NAI-AA Convention is to carry the message of Alcoholics Anonymous to the Native Indian people by organizing and Annual Convention of Alcoholics Anonymous.
-With the realization that few natives would realistically make the trip to Las Vegas to hear the beautiful messages of hope and recovery, the 1993 NAI-AA Convention planning committee voted to make the Convention a traveling convention and to take the message of Alcoholics Anonmous to the people.
+The National International Native American Indian Alcoholics Anonymous Convention started in 1991 as a result of a vision experienced by Earl L. a Paiute Indian man.
+The purpose of the NAI-AA Convention is to carry the message of Alcoholics Anonymous to the Native Indian people by organizing an Annual Convention of Alcoholics Anonymous.
+With the realization that few natives would realistically make the trip to Las Vegas to hear the beautiful messages of hope and recovery, the 1993 NAI-AA Convention planning committee voted to make the Convention a traveling convention and to take the message of Alcoholics Anonymous to the people.
 The Convention has been traveling and reaching out to the Tribes of this country with a message of hope that life can be lived without the use of alcohol and that recovery from alcoholism is possible using the 12 Steps of Alcoholics Anonymous.

-During the 21st 2011 Annual NAI-AA Convention in Las Vegas, Ward Ewing, Chairperson of AA's General Service Board a Class A non-alcoholic trustee was present for the first time in this Conventions history.
+During the 21st 2011 Annual NAI-AA Convention in Las Vegas, Ward Ewing, Chairperson of AA's General Service Board and a Class A non-alcoholic trustee, was present for the first time in this Convention's history.
 Ward was accompanied by his wife.
-Ward participated at the Sobriety PowWow and was honored during the PowWow with a beaded madalon from the Paiute Tribe.
+Ward participated at the Sobriety Pow Wow and was honored during the Pow Wow with a beaded medallion from the Paiute Tribe.

-In 2012 the 22nd Annual NAI-AA Convention convened for the first time on Sovereign Native American Land of the Yavapai Nation, Fort Mc Dowell, Arizona.
+In 2012, the 22nd Annual NAI-AA Convention convened for the first time on Sovereign Native American Land of the Yavapai Nation, Fort Mc Dowell, Arizona.

 PLEASE JOIN US IN THE FELLOWSHIP AT THE

-26TH ANNUAL NAI-AA CONVENTION
+29TH ANNUAL NAI-AA CONVENTION